 Anxiety: Try meditation ::

 If you suffer from anxiety, it could pay off to try meditation before you start popping pills–here’s how.
 Chronic stress has been linked to people with increased risk of Heart Disease, weight gain, sleep problems, and memory and concentration impairment.

-Oil pulling fans swear by the technique’s ability to freshen breath for way longer than packet of gum.
-Simply swish around a table spoon of coconut oil in your mouth for 15-20 minutes each day before cleaning your teeth.
+Oil-pulling fans swear by the technique’s ability to freshen breath for way longer than a packet of gum.
+Simply swish around a tablespoon of coconut oil in your mouth for 15-20 minutes each day before cleaning your teeth.

 Peppermint, peppermint tea, and peppermint oil are essential for relieving stomach issues like indigestion, nausea, gas, and cramps.

 Headaches: Try Acupuncture ::

 Acupuncture has been used to treat headaches since the beginning of Traditional Chinese Medicine.
 Acupuncture helps to reduce the intensity and frequency of headaches in frequent sufferers.

 Low-fat and fat-free foods are loaded with sugar, and the body stores extra sugar as fat.
 Don’t be afraid of good fats like avocado, olive oil, nuts, and seeds–they give you an energy boost and keep you full longer.
 And learn to love veggies – loaded with fiber and B vitamins, which help purify your system.
 A clean body is a lean body.

 Swap your shampoo for baking soda.
 Simply wet your hair and then rub baking soda into your scalp, and rinse.
 This can reduce the overactive fungi that can cause dandruff.